ksereda/Spring_Cloud_Netflix_Microservices/ribbon/README.md

 ### ENG

-`Ribbon` is a` client-side` balancer.
+`Ribbon` is a `client-side` balancer.
 Compared to the traditional, here the requests go directly to the right address.
-`" Out of the box "` it is integrated with the Service Discovery mechanism, which provides a dynamic list of available instances for balancing between them.
+`"Out of the box"` it is integrated with the Service Discovery mechanism, which provides a dynamic list of available instances for balancing between them.

 Provides: